 The DACM and DAc programs are not accredited or pre-accredited (candidacy) by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).
 Graduates of these programs are not considered to have graduated from an ACAOM accredited or candidate program and may not rely on ACAOM accreditation or candidacy for professional licensure or other purposes.
-Graduates of the DACM concurrently earn the MSTOM degree, and graduates of the DAc concurrently earn the MSAc degree, ensuring eligibility for exams administered by agencies that do not yet recognize the DACM.
+Graduates of the DACM concurrently earn the MSTOM degree, ensuring eligibility for exams administered by agencies that do not yet recognize the DACM.
 This is simply an issue of educational programs at times progressing faster than regulators and should be resolved shortly.